CaramelMario/ssdb/README.md

 }
 ```

+The official ssdb benchmark is really for sequencial get on program-generated data, see [our ssdb benchmark for random multi-get on real data](http://terark.com/zh/blog/detail/9)

 <h4> Note: <strong>DONT</strong> start ssdb-server with -d (daemon) option, its daemonize will cause TerarkDB background threads exit.
 USE `nohup ./ssdb-server ssdb.conf` instead</h4>

 # SSDB - A fast NoSQL database for storing big list of data